The geometry and DSZ quantization of four-dimensional supergravity: Classical bosonic supergravity

 \begin{definition} Let $\Phi = (\pi,\cH,\cG,\Delta,\cJ)$ be a scalar-electromagnetic bundle on $M$.
 The {\bf classical U-duality group} of $\Phi$ is the subgroup $\U(\Phi)$ of $\Aut_{\pi}(\Delta)$ consisting of those elements which preserve the Ehresmann connection $\cH$, the vertical metric $\cG$ and the vertical taming $\cJ$:

 \end{definition}

+Similarly, we denote by $\U_o(\Phi) \subset \U(\Phi)$ the subgroup of $\U(\Phi)$ consisting of those elements that cover diffeomorphisms of $X$ isotopic to the identity.
 Let $\Aut_b(\Xi) \subset \Aut_b(\Delta) $ be the group based automorphisms of $\Xi$, which consists of those vector bundle automorphisms of $\cS$ which cover the identity and preserve $\omega$, $\cD$ and $\cJ$.
 The U-duality group fits into a short exact sequence:

-where $\Aut_b^0(\pi,\cH,\cG)) \subset \Aut_{b}(\pi)$ denotes the subgroup of those based automorphisms of $\pi$ that can be covered by elements of $\U(\Phi)$ and preserve both the Ehresmann connection $\cH$ and the vertical metric $\cG$.
+where $\Aut_b^0(\pi,\cH,\cG) \subset \Aut_{b}(\pi)$ denotes the subgroup of those based automorphisms of $\pi$ that can be covered by elements of $\U(\Phi)$ and preserve both the Ehresmann connection $\cH$ and the vertical metric $\cG$.
 If the scalar bundle $(\pi,\cH,\cG)$ is flat then the group $\Aut_b(\pi(\cH,\cG))$ is finite-dimensional by Lemma \ref{lemma:Holfinite}, which in turn implies that $\U(\Phi)$ is a finite-dimensional Lie group.
 In general, this group is markedly different from the U-duality group traditionally considered in the local formulation of the theory.
 The main feature of the latter is that maps solutions to solutions and hence it can be used as a solution generating mechanism.
 This key property also holds for $\U(\Phi)$ as a consequence of Theorem \ref{thm:equivsolutions}.

 \begin{cor} The action $\mathbb{A}$ of the U-duality group $\U(\Phi)$ preserves both $\Conf(\Phi)$ and $\Sol(\Phi)$. i.e. it maps configurations to configurations and solutions to solutions.
 Moreover, if the scalar bundle $(\pi, \cH,\cG)\in \Phi$ is flat then $\U(\Phi)$ is a finite-dimensional Lie group. \end{cor}